nawforce/apex-link-sfdx-cli/README.md

     sfdx apexlink:check <directory>

 This parses and performs semantic checks on the code and reports any errors, such as types not being found.
 The library contains a pretty comprehensive set of platform types that it validates against.

-More complex validations can be performed that support namespaced packages and multiple source directories, see the command help for more details.
 This command does not require an sfdx project, if you omit the directory it will search the current directory for metadata.
+To also see warnings add the argument "--verbose".

 ### Unused fields, properties & methods

 You can use the check command to report on unused fields, properties and methods of Apex classes.

-    sfdx apexlink:check --zombies <directory>
+    sfdx apexlink:check --verbose --unused <directory>

-This analysis currently may return false positives for:
-*  Fields & Properties only bound to SOQL queries
-*  Properties only used by Visualforce Pages
-*  Fields, properties & methods only referenced from triggers.

 ### Class dependencies